Student Handbook

 Prayer Room

 The prayer room is located inside the Dean Office and will be open for both lunches for the majority of the year.
 The prayer room is open and accessible to all students.
-During Ramadan, we will increase the times it is open during the day, to accommodate the increased prayer times.

 While people are praying, it is important to be respectful.
 This includes: